Service Of Our 25 Years Cricket Travelling Experience

 The Opportunity To Watch Cricket With Awesome People That Have Travelled With Us For Near 20 Years

 When introducing a 'cricket city' I usually include significant places to see and visit; a golden beach, famed restaurant, or highest vantage point.
 Dhaka, sadly, is known for little more than snarling traffic and its appalling distribution.
-Aside from the fight to leave the airport carpark, you'll meet the famed traffic at the intersection of the airport drive and the North-South Highway; the mania often managed only by a sole police officer gently waving his lathi stick with futility.
+Aside the fight to leave the airport car park, you'll meet the famed traffic at the intersection of the airport drive and the North-South Highway; the mania often mismanaged by a sole police officer gently waving his lathi stick with futility.

 PHOTOS: Enjoying a short-lived clear journey from the airport, otherwise in 'a jam', lookout for weary horses in-between the buses!